jmp-app/jmp/docs/backend.md

 /**
  * Select a user by its id
  * @param int $userId
- * @return Optional containing a User on succeed
+ * @return Optional containing a User if successfull */ public function getUserByUserId(int $userId): Optional
- */
-public function getUserByUserId(int $userId): Optional
 ```